Lilia Drakon’s PVE MI Executioner Mod 10 Build (Updated 12-13-16)

 Shadow of Demise: target takes piercing damage equal to 50% of the damage dealt over 6 seconds

-For mobs: the encounter powers I use are ITC (again), smoke bomb, and dazing strike.
+For mobs: the encounter powers I use are Lashing Blade or Blade Flurry or ITC (if needed), smoke bomb, and dazing strike.
 The daily I use is Whirlwind of Blades for the power boost (doubled) you get when you find yourself surrounded by trash mobs.
-For my at wills I like to use duellist flurry once and finish off with sly flourish.
-Most mobs will die, but if they’d are tough, that is a little faster than using either At Will by itself, I think.
+For my at wills I like to use sly flourish mostly and duelist flurry with bigger toughies in mobs.

 Passive Powers: I always use Invisible Infiltrator, and Infiltrator’s Action.
 More on these later.